n8n-io/n8n-docs/docs/doc2/IDM.md

 ---
-title: IDM Display of documents in Context Viewer
+title: IDM Business Context Model
-description: The Business Context Model allows the mapping between a Business Context Model and a Search Query to be specified.
+description: In this documentation you will find informations how to create new document types in IDM and connect them with the corresponding workbench in LN
 tags:
   - DOC²
   - Infor
   - IDM
+  - LN
 ---

 **Navigate to Document Management/IDM and select the Control Center icon**